12 Exciting Thanksgiving Destinations to Mix Up Your Family Tradition

 What better way to get back-to-the-basics than heading to the town that symbolizes our national tradition of giving thanks?
 At Plymouth’s Plimoth Plantation in Massachusetts you’ll have the opportunity to really get in the historical spirit as you enjoy role-playing pilgrims reenacting Thanksgiving as it were in the 17th-century.
-At the plantation, you have the opportunity to celebrate the holiday with the popular America’s Thanksgiving Dinner or the memorable Thanksgiving Day Buffet.
+At the plantation, you can celebrate the holiday with the popular America’s Thanksgiving Dinner or the memorable Thanksgiving Day Buffet.
 While you dine, you will be entertained with centuries-old psalms and songs.
-If you’re planning on flying there, you should know that this is the cheapest time to book your airline ticket.
+If you’re planning on flying there for your Thanksgiving holiday, you should know that this is the cheapest time to book your airline ticket.

 Celebrate Thanksgiving Cajun-style with a trip to Louisiana’s most famous city.
 Don your best fancy hat and head to the Fair Grounds Race Course on Thanksgiving Day for horse racing, cocktails, and a big holiday buffet.
 Looking for something more traditional on your Thanksgiving vacation?
 Don’t miss the epic Bayou Classic events.
 Featuring some of the best marching bands in the country, the parade starts in the French Market and proceeds to the Superdome for the annual football matchup between Grambling State and Southern University.
 And of course, New Orleans is also known for its food, so make sure you sample some turducken or deep-fried turkey while you’re there.
 And here are 10 fun ideas for fall weekend getaways for families.